Redislabs-Solution-Architects/AWS-microservices-workshop-hugo/content/10_Introduction/20_Setup/page-20-redisinsight.md

 ### RedisInsight
 [RedisInsight] is a great tool for interacting directly with Redis.
 You'll be using it extensively during this workshop to understand what Redis is doing for the application 'under the covers'.

-Install [RedisInsight] on your laptop, then (assuming that the sample application is running), configure it by adding the following database:
+Install [RedisInsight] on your laptop, then (assuming that the sample application is running), configure it by adding the following database.
+For the `host` attribute you've got to _carefully_ extract just the hostname from the Application URL that you got from the Cloudformation stack earlier.
+Be sure that its just the hostname, no 'http://' prefix, no trailing '/' characters!

-![alt redis database configuration][rdb_config]
+![alt redis database configuration][rdb config]

 You'll end up at a window looking like this: